Cortisporin Cream Side Effects

 For Healthcare Professionals

-Dermatologic side effects associated with the use of topical corticosteroids have included burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, and miliaria.
-These reactions are more likely with the use of occlusive dressings or with long-term use.[Ref]
+-Frequency not reported: Burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, miliaria[Ref]

 1. "Product Information.
-Cortisporin Topical (hydrocortisone/neomycin/polymyxin B topical)."
+Cortisporin Cream (hydrocortisone/neomycin/polymyxin B topical)."
 Monarch Pharmaceuticals Inc, Bristol, TN.

 More about Cortisporin Cream (hydrocortisone / neomycin / polymyxin b topical)